system-er/gdtinycc/README.md

 # build:
 copy tinycc-mob into src/tinycc-mob
 copy all files from src/tinycc-mob/include to demo/bin/include
-copy libtcc1.a into demo/bin/lib (compile from src/tinycc-mob/lib or copy from a tinycc-mob release...)
+for windows copy libtcc1.a into demo/bin/lib (compile from src/tinycc-mob/lib or copy from a tinycc-mob release...)
 copy godot-cpp version 4.5 to directory godot-cpp
 start scons